cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/advanced.rst.txt

    While it is possible to use ``sbatch`` with jobs of any size, it should be remembered that Slurm imposes some overhead on jobs.
-It is therefore preferable to run jobs consisting of a large number of tasks in batches, instead of running each task individually.
+It is therefore preferable to run jobs in batches, instead of running each task individually.

 Mapping task IDs to data
 ========================